 There are several more examples in the Science Museum.

 In contrast to anamorphic distortions is the trompe l'oeil, the French for 'deceive the eye', which refers to a painting that is intended to trick viewers into thinking that they are looking at a real object rather than a flat painting of an object.

-Pliny’s story mentioned at the top shows how the ability to paint realistically has been valued for thousands of years.
+Pliny's story of Zeuxis shows how the ability to paint realistically has been valued for thousands of years.
 But the intention to deceive the viewer is something else.
 It does need skill and technical knowledge, but it can also be dismissed as superficial and a meaningless gimmick.

-As the previous example of Crivelli’s Anunciation shows, the use of trompe l’oeil as means of enhancing the reality of your subject was appreciated in the fourteenth century.
+As the previous example of Crivelli's Annunciation shows, the use of trompe l'oeil as means of enhancing the reality of your subject was appreciated in the fourteenth century.
 Later it became an end in itself.
-Many seventeenth-century Dutch and Flemish artists for example specialised in trompe l’oeil works, such as, Gysbrechts and Hoogstraten.
+Many seventeenth-century Dutch and Flemish artists for example specialised in trompe l'oeil works, such as Gysbrechts and Hoogstraten.

 This particular type of subject matter, the 'letter rack', was also a speciality of Edwaert Collier in eighteenth-century England, who showed how the meticulous painting of random accumulations of day-to-day material could deceive the eye.